 AMPEX is a trademark of Ampex Corporation.
 Atempo and Time Navigator are trademarks or registered trademarks of Atempo S.A. and Atempo, Inc. DLT is a trademark of Quantum Corporation.
 FLEXIm is a trademark of Macrovision Corporation.
 IBM is a trademark and MVS is a product of International Business Machines Corporation.
 Intel and Itanium are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
-LEGATO and LEGATO Networker are trademarks or registered trademarks of Linux Torvalds.
+LEGATO and LEGATO Networker are trademarks or registered trademarks of LEGATO Systems, Inc. Linux is a registered trademark of Linux Torvalds.
 FLEXIm is a registered trademark of Macrovision Corporation.
 MIPSpro is a trademark of MIPS Technologies, Inc., used under license by Silicon Graphics, Inc., in the United States and/or other countries worldwide.
 RedWood, STK, and TimberLine are trademarks of Storage Technology Corporation.
 Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 Solaris and Sun are trademarks or registered trademarks of Sun Microsystems, Inc. UltraSPARC is a registered trademark of SPARC International, Inc. in the United States and other countries.
 Products bearing SPARC trademarks are based upon an architecture developed by Sun Microsystems, Inc. Novell is a registered trademark, and SUSE is a trademark of Novell, Inc. in the United States and other countries.
-UNICOS and UNICOS/mk are federally registered trademarks mentioned herein are the property of their respective owners.
+UNICOS and UNICOS/mk are federally registered trademarks of Cray, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.
+All other trademarks mentioned herein are the property of their respective owners.